 The Anglican Church - A Tradition of Traditions

-The High and Low Church Traditions - the 1600’s
+The “High” and “Low” Church Traditions – The 1600s

-However, not everyone within the Church of England felt that the reforms had gone far enough.
+Some within the Church of England felt that the reforms had not gone far enough.
 Some felt that the Anglican Church should be stripped of everything that resembled the old catholic traditions.
-These people came to be known as Puritans as they wanted to further purify the Anglican Church of what they saw as unscriptural worship and customs.
-The Puritans who decided to stay within the Church of England could be considered what would later become Anglican’s “Low Church” tradition.
-It was referred to as Low Church as it had a low regard for aspects of the ancient church such as bishops, doctrine and creeds and ceremonial worship.
-Low Church thought emphasized the reading and preaching of the Bible.
-Today Low Church Anglicans prefer to worship in unadorned churches with simple services.
-In Low Church parishes you may find that Morning Prayer is the more common service on Sundays.
-Morning Prayer consists of scripture reading, sermon, prayers, and hymns.
-The Low Church tradition within the Anglican tradition resembles many mainline protestant denominations such as some United Churches of Canada and some Lutherans.
-The Low Church tradition reminds the Church to keep things simple and to read your Bible.
+Bishops, the Book of Common Prayer and all ceremonial should go, altars, candles, crosses and choirs removed from churches, to be replaced with whitewashed walls where scripture, preaching and congregational psalm singing would be the norm.
+Those who sought these reforms came to be known as Puritans as they wanted to further purify the Anglican Church of its errors.
+For a time the Anglican Church was essentially illegal after the Puritan government of Oliver Cromwell overthrew and beheaded both the King, Charles I, and the Archbishop of Canterbury, William Laud.
+After the Restoration of the Monarchy, some Puritans left the Anglican Church, but those who stayed within the Church of England could be considered what would later become Anglican’s “Low Church” tradition.
+It was referred to as Low Church as it had a low regard for aspects of the ancient church such as bishops, doctrine and ceremonial.
+Today, “Low Church” Anglican worship and theology would have much in common with many mainline protestant denominations.
+The Low Church tradition reminds the whole Church to that it finds its source and life within Holy Scripture.

-The Age of Evangelism 1700- 1800’s
+The Age of Evangelism – The 1700-1800s

-The Oxford Movement and Anglo Catholics 1833-
+The Oxford Movement and Anglo Catholics – 1833

-Beginning in 1833 a group of Anglican priests from Oxford University in England created what would be called the Oxford Movement.
+In 1833, a group of Anglican priests from Oxford University in England created what would be called the Oxford Movement.
 They began to publish a series of sermons, articles and pamphlets that changed the Anglican world.
-The most well known of the movement were John Keble, John Henry Newman and Edward Pusey.
+The most well-known of the movement were John Keble, John Henry Newman and Edward Pusey.
 Their writing and sermons were published in 90 tracts (pamphlets) and the Oxford Movement members also came to be known as “Tractarians”.
-Their writings discussed a variety of issues but with an underlying theme that the Anglican Church was solidly rooted in Scripture, the Church Fathers and the catholic tradition as shared with our Roman Catholic and Orthodox brothers and sisters (the “Three Branches of Catholicism” theory).This period is also called the Catholic Revival as it sought to rediscover the traditions and spirituality of the pre-Reformation and early Anglican Church.
+Their writings discussed a variety of issues but with an underlying theme that the Anglican Church was solidly rooted in Scripture, the Church Fathers and the catholic tradition as shared with our Roman Catholic and Orthodox brothers and sisters (the “Three Branches of Catholicism” theory.)
+This period is also called the Catholic Revival as it sought to rediscover the traditions and spirituality of both the pre-Reformation and early Anglican Church, especially the works of the Anglican Divines of the 17th century.
 It emphasized celebrating the Sacraments (especially the Mass or Holy Eucharist as the central act of worship) with the use of beautiful symbols, art, architecture, and vestments.
-We might not recognize a modern Anglican church today if it were not for Anglo Catholicism’s contributions to enrich the Church’s worship life and reconnecting it with some of its own early Anglican roots.
+We might not recognize a modern Anglican church today if it were not for Anglo Catholicism’s ongoing contributions to enrich the Church’s worship and liturgical life.

 The Charismatic Movement